Henry VII and Henry VIII

 1508 – Defensive renovations at Berwick

-Following the death of his father, King Henry VII at Richmond in Surrey, King Henry VIII succeeds as King of England.
+Following the death of his father, King Henry VII, at Richmond in Surrey, King Henry VIII succeeds as King of England.
 He will be crowned at Westminster on June 24.
-The new king’s reign will be remembered for centuries to come for his break with Rome and his succession of six wives.
+This new king’s reign will be remembered for centuries to come for his break with Rome and his succession of six wives.

 1512 – Guild of Mercers

 The Guild of Mercers is established in Newcastle.